 The Ramsay Medal is awarded annually at the Annual Meeting (early January) to the postgraduate or recent postgraduate who has been judged to have produced the best publication arising directly from a PhD project in the field of tectonics and structural geology during the previous year.
 The paper would normally also have been presented as a talk by a post-graduate student at a UK TSG sponsored meeting.
 The paper should have been written primarily by the student and be based on their own research with no more than normal expected input from supervisors.
-The prize is awarded at the Annual General Meeting, which traditionally takes place in January.
-The prize is named after John Ramsay, and the winner receives £200, along with an inscribed medal and a certificate.
+The prize is awarded at the Annual General Meeting and is named after the late John Ramsay, who passed away in January 2021.
+The winner receives £200, along with an inscribed medal and a certificate.

 Nominations for the Ramsay Medal are welcome all year round.
 Judging takes place in December, and the winner is announced at the Annual Meeting in January.